swlaschin/fsharpforfunandprofit.com/_posts/2012-05-08-defining-functions.md

 Note that you must use parentheses around the lambda.

 Lambdas are also used when you want to make it clear that you are returning a function from another function.
-For example, the “`adderGenerator`” function that we talked about earlier could be rewritten with a lambda.
+For example, the "`adderGenerator`" function that we talked about earlier could be rewritten with a lambda.

 {% highlight fsharp %}
 // original definition